japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 2. `SPARK_LOCAL_DIRS` environment variable
 3. `MESOS_DIRECTORY` environment variable (only when External Shuffle Service is not used)

-In the end, when no earlier environment variables were found, `getConfiguredLocalDirs` uses link:spark-properties.adoc#spark.local.dir[spark.local.dir] Spark property or falls back on `java.io.tmpdir` System property.
+In the end, when no earlier environment variables were found, `getConfiguredLocalDirs` uses spark-properties.md#spark.local.dir[spark.local.dir] Spark property or falls back on `java.io.tmpdir` System property.

 [NOTE]
 ====